lindamood/lindamood.github.io/portfolio.md

 <div class="case-studies" markdown="1">

 ## Case Studies
-From editorial projects to digital products, all the work that I do is informed by an extensive background in user-centered design.
+From editorial projects to digital products, my work is informed by an extensive background in user-centered design.
 Regardless of the thing that I am making, my approach can be traced back to a strong desire to build a shared understanding on my team of how the problem we are trying to solve satisfies user needs.
 The case studies below provide detailed examples of how I have applied a user-centered design process to the research, design, and development of projects of different sizes.

 **[Leading the design process for an Emmy-award winning interactive documentary](https://apps.npr.org/tshirt/#/title)**
 ![Planet Money Makes A T-Shirt Title Card](/public/img/tshirt-1.jpg "Planet Money Makes A T-Shirt Title Card")